tallhamer/MapApp/README.md

 > this method is often worth the minimal loss in surface accuracy.

 To generate a synthetic CT in the MapApp you need to retrieve the surface information for a patient or phantom from the MapRT API or open a *.obj* file from your local hard drive.
-Once the surface mesh is imported into the MapApp the surface will be rendered in the main 3D viewer where you can inspect its quality.
+Once the surface mesh has been imported into the MapApp the surface will be rendered in the main 3D viewer where you can inspect its quality.
 When you are satisfied with the mesh select **File->Export->MapRT Surface to DICOM** to launch the export utility.
 The utility will allow you to select the region of the surface you wish to convert to a synthetic CT and the settings to use in doing so.